 Gloria studied in a traditional gurukulam until July 1978, when she returned to Brazil.
 Besides her stay at Sandeepani Sadhanalaya, a place of study and living with the guru in Mumbai, she also studied at other ashrams in Uttarkashi and Rishikesh in North India.
-She has travelled throughout India to attend courses, lectures and pilgrimages to temples in the North and South of India, especially in Tamil Nadu and Kerala, immersed in the cultural and religious tradition of the Vedas.
+She has travelled throughout India to attend courses, lectures and pilgrimages to temples in the North and South of India, especially in Tamil Nadu and Kerala, where she has been immersed in the cultural and religious tradition of the Vedas.

 Vitor Arieira Harres

 Vitor is a teacher of Vedanta, Sanskrit, meditation, mantra and Vedic chanting.
 He had studied with his teacher and aunt, Gloria Arieira at her Centro de Estudos Vidya Mandir until embarking for India, where he lived between 2007 and 2012, engaging in an intensive study program under Pujya Swami Dayananda Saraswati in the ashrams of the Arsha Vidya Gurukulam Institute.

 Disciple of Gloria Arieira since 2004, Patrick has undergone study during travels in India and the United States, as well as pilgrimages to temples and sacred places, studying in the ashrams of Swami Dayananda Saraswati, broadening his knowledge of the culture and the Vedic Tradition.